 - Lazy Bear: Once more of an underground, pop-up San Francisco supper club event than a real restaurant, Lazy Bear has finally gotten a permanent installation to share its take on New American cuisine.

 Whether you prefer exotic fare from across the globe or just want a high-quality take on an old-fashioned American burger, San Francisco’s food scene has a little something for everyone.

 Day 4 – Alcatraz, Baker Beach, and Muir Woods

 After spending all of Day 3 wandering around town in different museums, you’ll likely be ready for a change of pace on the last day of your 4 days in San Francisco.

 This last day is a good opportunity for you to get outside to see some of San Francisco’s outdoor attractions.
 Here are three of the most famous outdoor attractions in San Francisco:

 Alcatraz is one of the most famous prison in America.
+From 1934 and 1963, it was a federal prison and home to some of America’s most dangerous criminals.
 A tour of this island prison includes a breezy fifteen-minute ferry ride there and back across the San Francisco Bay.
 Once at Alcatraz, visitors can enjoy a historic tour to learn how this prison got its dark reputation.
 Trips to Alcatraz Island can be arranged at the Ferry Building.